XCSoar/XCSoar/XCSoarV4-README.txt

 - Added ETA infoboxes (as distinct from ETE)
 - Default task (Default.tsk) file may be loaded automatically at startup if present (through InputEvent TaskLoad on STARTUP_REAL/STARTUP_SIMULATOR)
+- Chevrons only on if airspeed available

+- Fixed minor memory leak in shape labels
+- Fixed minor memory leak in new dialog system
 - Fixed bug, start line works now
 - Fixed bug in task save/load, also clears task on error when loading
 - Fixed bug in wind speed infobox units display (now uses aircraft speed units)